tenchd/ipdDraft/README.md

 3. There is currently no limit on the number of entries any person can submit.
 This rule may be subject to change based on how many submissions I get (I may impose a limit on submissions/person, or prevent a submitter's multiple strategies from playing against each other).

+4. If you want to use packages/libraries that don't come standard with Python 3.7, let me know so I can makes sure to have them set up before the tournament.

 ### Submitting

 At the moment I'm just planning to have people email me submissions at dtench@protonmail.ch.
 Put "IPDSUBMISSION" in the subject line please.
 Format for submissions TBD.

+In the meantime, email me to be added to an email list for announcements.

 Deadline for submissions (and therefore the tournament date itself) TBD.